 Please read through these new levels, and the advice that follows.

 In addition to the tune counts above, there are at least three separate aspects of levels that you may wish to balance in choosing workshops, including technical facility on the instrument, ability to learn by ear, and familiarity with the fiddle style being taught.
-If you have considerable facility on fiddle, and are fast at learning by ear, but are not familiar with the style being taught, it's reasonable to attend High Int or Adv workshops.
-If you are very new to learning by ear, or have limited capability on fiddle, stick with the Beg or Low Int workshops to start, even if you're quite familiar with the style.
+If you have considerable facility on fiddle, and are fast at learning by ear, but are not familiar with the style being taught, it's reasonable to attend L3 or L4 workshops.
+If you are very new to learning by ear, or have limited capability on fiddle, stick with the L1 or L2 workshops to start, even if you're quite familiar with the style.
+You don't have to think of yourself as being at an inflexible level; you might be L1 in some traditional styles or types of sessions, L2 or L3 in others that you are more familiar with.

-Beginners are invited to sit in the front of Beg workshops; Low intermediates, in the front for Low Int workshops; and so on.
+Beginners are invited to sit in the front of L1 workshops; L2 players, in the front for L2 workshops; and so on.

-Occasionally, sessions are for mixed levels, such as Beg, Low Int.
-In that case, the Beg fiddlers may find some parts of the workshop to be a challenge, and the Low Int fiddlers may find some material to be a bit slow-paced.
+Occasionally, sessions are for mixed levels, such as L1 L2.
+In that case, the L1 fiddlers may find some parts of the workshop to be a challenge, and the L2 fiddlers may find some material to be a bit slow-paced.
 We ask for your patience here, from both points of view!

 Naturally, the session leaders pay attention to who shows up and how well they're absorbing the material, but leaders do try to teach or lead at the "advertised" levels.
-To give an example, even if an Adv player joins a Beg workshop, it should remain a Beg workshop.
+To give an example, even if an L1 player sits in on an L4 workshop, it should remain an L4 workshop, with a fast pace and less hand-holding.
+Conversely, if an L4 player joins a L1 workshop, it should remain an L1 workshop, with a slower pace and time for questions.
 Please speak up if you’d like something explained or repeated, especially in lower level workshops.
+Even at L3 and L4 jams, the leader should announce names and keys of tunes.

 There are often clues to the level of a session in its title or description.
 A "slow jam" should be just that; one described as "up-to-speed" or "no holds barred" will be more challenging.